nitzaggarwal/InMemoryDatabase/Readme.md

 This is a Simple Inmemory Database application using Python which can be used as non-persistent in-memory database storage during execution of any application

-# This code demonstrates the following functional Capabilities:
-## Instructions to run the application
+# Instructions to run the application

-#### Run the app.py file to run the predefined instructions OR create another Database Manager Object to run custom instructions.
+### Run the app.py file to run the predefined instructions
 ```
 run app.py
 ```
-Or create a new Database Manager for custom instructions
+### Or create a new Database Manager for custom instructions
 ```
 app = DatabaseManager()
 ```

+# This code demonstrates the following functional Capabilities:

 ### creating a database.
 create a Database *db1* into app and pass a Database name
 ```